 We are Ray and Kelli, counselors at City.
+Deal of the Day.
+Social Advocates for Youth volunteer.
+Deal of the week.
+Jobs at Office Depot.
+Job at Goodwill.
+Jobs at Staples.
+Jobs at Chase.
+Project Linus.
+Jiang He gives grad speech at Harvard.
+Harvard graduation speech by Donovan Livingston.
 Commencement speech by George Saunders.
 Can you afford an unexpected expense?
 Should you pay cash or use credit?
 What should 18-year-olds know how to do?
-Summer schedule.
+Fall schedule.
 Rate my professors.
 Sexual consent.
-Refugee documentary.
-Procrastination video.
-Relationship support group.
-Free College!
-Student overcomes motorcycle accident.
-John Wooden.
-Submit your story for cash.

-The veterans page: Military Community Group at City College.
+The veterans page: Project COMBAT.
+Honoring our Veterans on Memorial Day.
 Preventing veteran suicide.
 A gift of a home.
 Humanitarian food and toy drop.
 Breaking new ground as a female combat engineer.
 "Just A Common Soldier."
 Volunteers help a former Marine with Leukemia.
 Expanded Veterans' Services.

 According to this article by Nelson D. Schwartz of the New York Times, pay with cash if you want to save money.
 "The sight of images associated with credit cards prompted diners to spend more and leave bigger tips."
 Credit Cards Encourage Splurging as the Cash Habit Fades was published in The New York Times on March 25, 2016.